SDGforskning/sdg-strings/SDG05_query_topic_WoS.md

         OR "sister$" OR "mother$" OR "aunt" OR "aunts" OR "grandmother$" OR "grandma$" OR "niece$" OR "daughter$" OR "wife" OR "wives" OR "girlfriend$"
         OR "pregnan*" OR "maternity" OR "maternal"
-        OR "gender*" OR "sexual and gender" OR "transgender*" OR ("sex*" NEAR/5 ("based" OR "factor$" OR "distribution" OR "characteristic$" OR "dispar*" OR "difference*" OR "bias*" OR "discriminat*" OR "violence"))
+        OR "lesbian" OR "gender*" OR "sexual and gender" OR "transgender*" OR "transperson*" OR "non-binary" OR ("sex*" NEAR/5 ("based" OR "factor$" OR "distribution" OR "characteristic$" OR "dispar*" OR "difference*" OR "bias*" OR "discriminat*" OR "violence"))
         )
   )